ovh/docs/pages/web_cloud/domains/trade_domain/guide.en-gb.md

 ![changing owner](images/3657.PNG){.thumbnail}

 In the owner details form, make sure to enter valid information into all the required fields.
-Avoid spelling mistakes and using [non-ASCII printable characters](http://facweb.cs.depaul.edu/sjost/it212/documents/ascii-pr.htm) whenever possible.
+Avoid spelling mistakes and using [ASCII printable characters](http://facweb.cs.depaul.edu/sjost/it212/documents/ascii-pr.htm) whenever possible.
 Please note that any inaccurate or false information may cause a technical error and therefore a delay of the entire trading process.

 Once you have confirmed your trade request, two emails will be sent to confirm or decline this change: